-- If the vehicles is a deliveries or service vehicle.
+- If the vehicles are delivery or service vehicles.
 Please submit as proof a receipt, invoice, or work order including date, time, and location or civic address.

 - If the vehicle was stopped in this zone and actively engaged in loading or unloading from the vehicle (no longer than 30 minutes).

-- If there was no meter number on the ticket.
+- If there was no zone letter on the ticket.

 What are my other options?